Why Social Media and Plaintiff Claims Don’t Mix

 3. You open your posts up to interpretation.

 The less the defense knows about you, the better.
-Trust me.
 They are only after what they can use against you.
-The less, the better.
-When you post a comment about your accident to social media, and maybe it’s something simple like showing relief that you didn’t invest money in maintaining your car because now it’s totaled, it can be wrongly interpreted as negligent and a certain amount of blame can be assigned to you.
+When you post a comment about your accident to social media – even something simple like showing relief that you didn’t invest money in maintaining your car because it’s now totaled – it can be wrongly interpreted as negligent.
+A certain amount of blame can then be assigned to you.